Su-Yong/MC-Plus/README.md

 # MC Plus
 This project give a special experience (about the MCPE) to you.
 This project's compoenents are libMC, Smart Moving PE and PC crafting.
-We hope you are Funny and satisfied.
+We hope you are funny and satisfied.
 Thank you!

 ## Author